wenjin-cao/python_spring17/final/readme.md

 <img src="https://github.com/wenjin-cao/python_spring17/blob/master/final/pics/0303Female&MalePercentageOfEachOccupation.png" height="150">

 ### III.
 How 'old' is each profession?
 #### For each occupation, calculate the average age.
 As we can see, the 'oldest' occupations are 'retired', 'doctor', 'educator'.
 The 'youngest' occupations are 'student', 'entertainment', 'artist'.
-Most of the occupations are in age range 20-40.
+And the majority of the occupations are in age range 20-40.
 <img src="https://github.com/wenjin-cao/python_spring17/blob/master/final/pics/0304AvgAge.png" height="150">

 #### The violin plot shows the age distribution for each occupation more vividly.